-“See ya later, Pete!” he called across the cubicles, grabbing his things before heading out into the afternoon.
+“See ya later, Dale!” he called across the cubicles, grabbing his things before heading out into the afternoon.
 It was early—the half-shift over, time for the cleaning crew to work their magic.
 He passed one of the janitors in the hallway and crinkled his eyes into a smile, swinging his briefcase and offering a bright “Hey Samson, break a leg!” before heading out into the sunlight.
 He squinted up at the sun before trotting across the parking lot, heading for his Honda.

 When he got into the car, it was like the strings on a puppet had been cut.
 He sagged down, the smile he had worn all day fading into tired lines.
 He rubbed his face and started the car.
 Oh, there was Shawna, and he smiled at her, waving with good cheer that did not penetrate the surface of his skin.

 Then he was pulling out onto the road, heading home.
 He put on the radio, flipping between channels until he found something blaring, pop music, something loud and upbeat.
 It drowned out the time it took to get home—no traffic, these days—and for a little while, he felt buoyed up by the cheerful noise.